 CRATER LAKE NATIONAL PARK

 Native Americans in the Pacific Northwest have known about Crater Lake for thousands of years, but they considered it a sacred place, so they never spoke of it to outsiders.
-In the spring of 1853, prospectors searching for gold found the lake by chance while traversing the mountains east of Roseburg, and news of their discovery soon spread.
+In June of 1853, prospectors searching for gold found the lake by chance while traversing the mountains east of Roseburg, and news of their discovery soon spread.
 Within a few years, traveler’s accounts describing this uniquely beautiful body of water started appearing in Oregon newspapers, arousing widespread curiosity, and prompting a steady stream of visitors, despite the remote location.
 Fast forward half a century, to 1902, when the efforts of dedicated conservationists persuaded Congress to establish Crater Lake and the surrounding area as a National Park, to protect and preserve this pristine natural wonder for future generations.

-Crater Lake was only the sixth location in the United States to be made a National Park, and there was never a question as to whether or not it was deserving of that status.
+Crater Lake was only the fifth location in the United States to be made a National Park, and there was never a question as to whether or not it was deserving of that status.
 It simply isn’t possible to gaze upon that lake and not be awed by the view.
 It’s like staring into the eye of the Creator, a heavenly vision reflected by water so clear, and so deep, and so intensely BLUE, you’ll find yourself neglecting to breathe.
 I call that an “Oh, WOW!” moment, a scene so splendid, it stops you in your tracks.
 Those moments, especially when they’re unexpected, are one of the main reasons why I love to travel, and I’ll tell you this: our National Parks, Crater Lake included, are among the best places in the world to experience that sort of thing.

 Tip: Any time you see Bold Blue Text, it’s a clickable link to a web page with more information